christian-draeger/pact-example/README.md

 ### Publish

 Now that we have successfully generated a Pact file (you'll find it in your build dir if everything went well) we want to upload it to the Pact Broker.
-Generally you would do this in your CI build-chain, but for demo purpose i'm going to upload it by calling `publishContract()` whenever the pact test succeeded.
+Generally should be solved via a build step that should be executed when your tests are running on your CI system, but for demo purpose i'm going to upload it by calling `publishContract()` whenever the pact test succeeded.